eddpeterson/authenticationChallenge/README.md

-*   05. Allow user to sign in with multiple authentications at the same time using Devise and Omniauth
+*   Allow user to sign in with multiple authentications at the same time using Devise and Omniauth: omniauth_with_multiple_authentications project

     >You need to modify simple_omniauth/config/initializer/omniauth.rb file with valid twitter key/secret